hachi8833/21century-ten-commandments/README.md

 6. Do not exploit people.
 Do not hurt people, especially for your desires to adultary.

-7. Do not postpone resolving upcoming problems.

-8. Do not criticize anything, without considering their own standpoints.
+7. Do not criticize anything, without considering their own standpoints.

-9. The moment you say "they must be cleansed", you have no rights not to be cleansed.
+8. The moment you say "they must be cleansed", you have no rights not to be cleansed.

-10. Always devise yourself to forgive people.
+9. Always devise yourself to forgive people.

-11. Remember, there's no significant difference among people, in front of the principle.
+10. Remember, there's no significant difference among people, in front of the principle.